If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

-Well, if you were just living a carefree life on board and didn’t care much about climbing up the ladder, you would be afraid of it.
+Well, if you were just living a carefree life on board and didn’t mind much about climbing up the next rank, you would be afraid of it.

 Afraid or reluctant?